 Any domains without a domain-specific configuration file will use options in the primary

-Federated Identity is a mechanism to establish trusts between Identity Providers and Service Providers (SP).
+You can use an external identity provider (IdP) to authenticate to OpenStack service providers (SP).
 In this case, the Service Providers are the services provided by an OpenStack cloud.

 admin user in the